Dedicated Career Services

 Students come to Berkeley Haas to take their already rewarding careers a step further.
 You may want to advance in your current field or strike out on a new path.
 Either way, we have the resources to help you identify and pursue career opportunities to take you where you want to be.

 We partner with you, one-on-one, online, and in small group settings to help you execute an effective career search.
 Together, we identify the industries, companies, and roles that align with your interests.
 We point you to tools and resources that support your career goals, and we offer coaching to help you tell a cohesive and compelling story about your career experience and aims.

 You bring a high-performance track record with you to Berkeley Haas.
-You leave with even more to offer employers.
-We connect you with and alumni and employers looking for polished, experienced people prepared to lead.
+You leave with even more to offer employers and entrepreneurial pursuits.
+We connect you with alumni and employers looking for polished, experienced people prepared to lead.